Section 195 of TDS

 What is Section 195 of the Income Tax Act?

-Section 195 of the Income Tax Act requires the deduction of Tax Deducted at Source (TDS) for certain payments made to nonresidents.
+Section 195 of the Income Tax Act requires the deduction of Tax Deducted at Source (TDS) for certain payments made to non-residents.
 This includes interest, royalties, technical service fees, and other taxable amounts in India.
 Individuals, HUFs, firms, nonresidents, and foreign companies making such payments must deduct the Tax before making the payment.

 The purpose of Section 195 TDS is to ensure that tax laws are followed by collecting taxes from nonresidents before payment.